mmistakes/minimal-mistakes/_posts/2016-05-08-least_squares_and_nearest_neighbours.md

 Last week I joined a reading group for the weighty tome [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/).
 I really like the idea of this group; interesting as it is - it can be hard to maintain the drive to wade through a text like this.
 Working through it week on week with a group of like-minded people is a great way to overcome this.

+**Note that this blog post (and indeed all my blog posts) are written using markdown in a reproducible format.
+All the code used to produce this page is available freely on [github](https://github.com/machinegurning/machinegurning.github.io/blob/master/_posts/2016-05-08-least_squares_and_nearest_neighbours.md).
+If you spot an error (there are some), please either [email me](mailto:matthew.a.upson@gmail.com?Subject=machinegurning.com) or create a [pull request](https://github.com/machinegurning/machinegurning.github.io/pulls).
+Thanks!**

 # Linear models